My primary research interests are centered around the following two broad themes:

 The existing solution concepts for this class of cooperative games can be empty.
 Using the partition function form representation, we propose a new solution concept called equivalence nucleolus, which is shown to be unique and always non-empty.
 To develop this solution concept, we first define the bargaining power of a player to capture its influence over sharing a pie.
 Next, we define an egalitarian rule for division of payoffs, called equality of satisfaction values.
 We prove that the division rule is an equivalence relation.
 The existence result is derived using the fundamental theorem of equivalence relation.

 Reference: Rajeev R Tripathi, R K Amit, (2016).
 Equivalence nucleolus for coalitional games with externalities.
 Operations Research Letters.
 44(2), 219-224.

 (ii) Cooperative games under risk and externalities

 Reference: Rajeev R Tripathi, R K Amit, (2019).
 Analysis of cooperation under risk and externalities.
-European Journal of Operational Research (under review)
+Production and Operations Management (under review)

-(iii) A coalitional game approach to fair pricing in two-sided markets
+(iii) A cooperative game approach to fair pricing in two-sided markets

 Reference: Rajeev R Tripathi (2019).
-Fair pricing in a two-sided market game. (working)
+Fairness in pricing decision of a two-sided platform with heterogeneous sellers. (working)

 2. OPERATIONS MANAGEMENT